 Testing face tracking on Unity MARS

-To preview your face tracking app in Play mode, you must enable the Simulate in Play Mode option in Project Settings.
+To test your face tracking app in Play mode, you must enable the Simulate in Play Mode option in Project Settings.
 From Unity's main menu, go to Edit > Project Settings > MARS > Simulation > Scene Module > Simulate in Play Mode.